allenjromano/digitalpedagogy2019/syllabus.md

 You will also usually be given some tools to look at, ranging from very basic and everyday technologies to specialized teaching technologies.
 This kind of activity is meant simply to allow you a) to gain familiarity with the range of digital tools available and b) try out as many of these tools as possible and relevant to your own teaching and work.

 Area 3.
-For FSU policy and idiosyncrasies, we will usually cover this in the last bit of the class session.
-You will not need to prepare anything, in general, for this part of the course.

-Area 4.
 To gain familiarity with the content of the Hum 2020 course in particular, we will operate simply as a reading group.
 You will have the chance to read and discuss the major works in the course.
 This is meant to serve as a solid backbone for your preparation particularly in teaching your own class as instructor of record.
 It will also provide the raw content upon which we will apply our various pedagogical techniques.

+Area 4.
+For FSU policies and procedures, our time will vary.
+You do not need to prepare, in general, for this part of the class.

 ### Coursebooks